 If bacterial meningitis is suspected and lumbar puncture will be delayed pending CT or MRI, antibiotics and corticosteroids should be started after blood cultures but before neuroimaging is done; the need for confirmation should not delay treatment.

 Clinicians should suspect bacterial meningitis in patients with typical symptoms and signs, usually fever, changes in mental status, and nuchal rigidity.
-However, clinicians must be aware that symptoms and signs are different in neonates and infants and may be absent or initially mild in older patients, alcoholics, and immunocompromised patients.
+However, clinicians must be aware that symptoms and signs are different in neonates and infants and may be absent or initially mild in older patients, patients with alcoholic use disorder, and immunocompromised patients.
 Diagnosis can be challenging in the following patients:

 Focal seizures or focal neurologic deficits may indicate a focal lesion such as a brain abscess Brain Abscess A brain abscess is an intracerebral collection of pus.
 Symptoms may include headache, lethargy, fever, and focal neurologic deficits.
 Diagnosis is by contrast-enhanced MRI or CT.
 Treatment is... read more .

 Because untreated bacterial meningitis is lethal, tests should be done if there is even a small chance of meningitis.
-Testing is particularly helpful in infants, older patients, alcoholics, immunocompromised patients, and patients who had neurosurgical procedure because symptoms may be atypical.
+Testing is particularly helpful in infants, older patients, patients with alcohol use disorder, immunocompromised patients, and patients who had neurosurgical procedure because symptoms may be atypical.

 If findings suggest acute bacterial meningitis, routine tests include

-Unless contraindicated, lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more is done immediately to obtain CSF for analysis, the mainstay of diagnosis.
+Unless contraindicated, lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more (see also How To Do Lumbar Puncture How To Do Lumbar Puncture In lumbar puncture (LP), a needle is inserted into the lumbar subarachnoid space to collect cerebrospinal fluid (CSF) for laboratory testing, to measure CSF pressure, and sometimes to give intrathecal... read more ) is done immediately to obtain CSF for analysis, the mainstay of diagnosis.

-Contraindications to immediate lumbar puncture are signs suggesting markedly increased ICP or an intracranial mass effect (eg, due to edema, hemorrhage, or tumor); typically, these signs include
+Contraindications to immediate lumbar puncture are signs suggesting markedly increased intracranial pressure (ICP) or an intracranial mass effect (eg, due to edema, hemorrhage, or tumor).
+Thus, lumbar puncture should be considered high risk with any of the following:

-In such cases, lumbar puncture may cause brain herniation and thus is deferred until neuroimaging (typically CT or MRI) is done to check for increased ICP or a mass effect.
+In such cases, lumbar puncture may cause brain herniation Brain Herniation Brain herniation occurs when increased intracranial pressure causes the abnormal protrusion of brain tissue through openings in rigid intracranial barriers (eg, tentorial notch).
+Because the... read more and thus is deferred until neuroimaging (typically CT or MRI) is done to check for increased ICP or a mass effect.
 When lumbar puncture is deferred, treatment is best begun immediately (after blood sampling for culture and before neuroimaging).
 After ICP, if increased, has been lowered or if no mass effect or obstructive hydrocephalus is detected, lumbar puncture can be done.

 A CSF:blood glucose level of < 50% suggests possible meningitis.
 A CSF glucose level of ≤ 18 mg/dL or a CSF:blood glucose ratio of < 0.23 strongly suggests bacterial meningitis.
 However, changes in CSF glucose may lag 30 to 120 minutes behind changes in blood glucose.
 In acute bacterial meningitis, an elevated protein level (usually 100 to 500 mg/dL) indicates blood-brain barrier injury.